koestler/go-iotdevice/README.md

     General:                                               # optional, this section is exactly the same for all devices
       SkipFields:                                          # optional, default empty, a list of field names that shall be ignored for this device
       SkipCategories:                                      # optional, default empty, a list of category names that shall be ignored for this device
-      TelemetryViaMqttClients:                             # optional, default all clients, to what mqtt servers shall telemetry messages be sent to
-      RealtimeViaMqttClients:                              # optional, default all clients, to what mqtt servers shall realtime messages be sent to
+      ViaMqttClients:                                      # optional, default all non-readonly clients, to what mqtt servers shall mqtt messages be sent to
       RestartInterval: 200ms                               # optional, default 200ms, how fast to restart the device if it fails / disconnects
       RestartIntervalMaxBackoff: 1m                        # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
       LogDebug: false                                      # optional, default false, enable debug log output